Aplocheilus

 Aplocheilus is a genus of killifish in the family Aplocheilidae.
-Their native range is in South and Southeast Asia, from Pakistan to Vietnam and Malaysia, and from Nepal to Sri Lanka.
+Their native range is in South and Southeast Asia, from India to Vietnam and Malaysia, and from Nepal to Sri Lanka.
 Several species, especially the striped panchax, A. lineatus, are important aquarium fishes.

 Etymology

 The name Aplocheilus is composed of the Greek words aploe meaning "simplicity", and cheilos meaning "lip".

 Species

 The currently recognized species in this genus are: